• Skip to main content

 Step 6.
 Serve Hot

-Remove the uttapam from the griddle and serve hot with coconut chutney, sambar, or your favorite chutney.
-Enjoy your delicious and nutritious Green Moong Dal Uttapam!
+Remove the moong dal uttapam from the griddle and serve hot with coconut chutney, cilantro chutney, sambar, or dosa chutney.

 green moong dal uttapam khichdi dal